wtripp180901/dawn-hpc/docs/secret-rotation.md

 ### Encrypting New Credential

-Once the new secret's `clouds.yaml` has been downloaded, and before going any further, it would be a good idea to rename the old _credentials.yaml_ in `fluxcd-config/clusters/<cluster-name>/` into something like _old-credentials.yaml_ - of course, only if the secret hasn’t already been deleted in Horizon or is suspected to be compromised.

-Now create a new file called `credentials.yaml` in its place with the following structure:
+Once the new secret's `clouds.yaml` has been downloaded, create a new file at ``clusters/<cluster-name>/credentials.yaml` (or replace it if it already exists) with the following structure:

 ```
 apiVersion: v1